19hours/sg-statutes/Acts/Deposit Insurance and Policy Owners’ Protection Schemes Act.md

 ### Regulations on disclosure and operational preparedness

-64\.—(1) The Authority may, for the purposes of ensuring disclosure of relevant information by the DI Scheme members and PPF Scheme members to the Agency, depositors, policy owners, customers or potential customers of the DI Scheme members and PPF Scheme members, make regulations for or in respect of all or any of the following matters:
+64\.—(1) The Authority may, for the purposes of ensuring disclosure of relevant information by the DI Scheme members and PPF Scheme members to the Agency, depositors, covered parties, customers or potential customers of the DI Scheme members and PPF Scheme members, make regulations for or in respect of all or any of the following matters:

 (a) the disclosure by DI Scheme members and PPF Scheme members as to whether their products are insured deposits or insured policies, as the case may be;

 (b) the manner of disclosure of relevant information by DI Scheme members and PPF Scheme members when they cease to be Scheme members.

+[Act 31 of 2018 wef 01/04/2019]

 (2) The Authority may, for the purposes of ensuring the operational preparedness of the DI Scheme members and PPF Scheme members in the event of an occurrence of any event precipitating the use of the DI Fund, PPF Life Fund or PPF General Fund, as the case may be, make regulations for or in respect of all or any of the following matters: